How MSFT (Microsoft) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of Microsoft’s revenue in 2025?

-Microsoft generates over 37% of its revenue from Server Products and Cloud Services, led by Azure.
-Other significant sources include Office 365, Windows, and gaming.
+Microsoft generates over 37% of its revenue from Server Products and Cloud Services (including Azure), with the remainder from Office, Windows, Devices, and other business lines.

 2. How profitable is Microsoft in Q3 2025?

-Microsoft reported net income of $27.7B in Q3 2025, with a net margin of approximately 35.7%, reflecting strong profitability driven by high-margin software and cloud services.
+Microsoft reported net income of $27.7B in Q3 2025, with a net margin of approximately 35.7%, reflecting strong profitability driven by high-margin cloud and software businesses.

 3. What are the largest expense categories for Microsoft?

-Some segments, such as new device initiatives or gaming, despite generating revenue, posted operating losses in Q3 2025.
-This is because Microsoft aggressively invests in growth areas like gaming and AI, believing these will drive long-term growth—even if the division is unprofitable today.
+Devices, despite generating revenue, posted an operating loss in Q3 2025.
+This is because Microsoft aggressively invests in hardware innovation and ecosystem expansion, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does Microsoft’s effective tax rate compare to previous years?

-Microsoft’s effective tax rate in Q3 2025 was 19.1%, consistent with previous years.
+Microsoft’s effective tax rate in Q3 2025 was 19.1%, consistent with prior years.
 This moderate rate is primarily due to international structuring and tax benefits from share-based compensation.